Classical Studies Faculty

 Associate Professor of Classics

 Teaches Greek and Roman History, Egypt After the Pyramids, Egypt in the Imagination, and courses in Greek and Latin language and literature.
-He was awarded fellowships from the American Council of Learned Societies, Harvard’s Center for Hellenic Studies, and the Loeb Classical Library Foundation to support the research and writing of a book.
+He was awarded fellowships from the American Council of Learned Societies, Harvard’s Center for Hellenic Studies, and the Loeb Classical Library Foundation to support the writing of “Honor Among Thieves: Craftsmen, Merchants, and Associations in Roman and Late Roman Egypt” (Ann Arbor: University of Michigan Press, 2016).
 His research has been published in Historia, Greek, Roman, and Byzantine Studies, and The Bulletin of the American Society of Papyrologists.
-Ph.D.
-Classics
+Ph.D., classics (ancient mediterranean world), University of Chicago.